 Test #6 - Throughput with too Many Rules

 The throughput in the tests one and two is almost the same regardless of the number of rules for the eBPF and IP Sets filters.
-We wanted to know if this behaviour changed with a higher number rules, 10 and 100 millions.
+We wanted to know if this behaviour changed with a higher number rules, i.e., up to 100 millions.

 We found that it’s not possible to run a test with 100M entries in the eBPF case as this would require more than 4GB of memory for the LPM map and it’s not allowed by the Linux kernel2.
 We decided to test with 10M and 50M rules.

-From the above chart we can see that there is not a big difference in the throughput and the same tendency keeps even with 10M and 50M rules.
+From the above chart we can see that the difference in throughput between IP sets and eBPF is almost negligible even with 10M and 50M rules.

 Profiling the CPU usage